Jemsoft/monocular-demo-simple-face/README.md

 invalid = True
 while invalid:
     try:
        # Get the path from user input
+        # Python 2.x Comment out this line if you are using Python 3.x
         path = raw_input('Enter image path:')
+        # Uncomment this line for Python 3.x
+        # path = input('Enter image path:')
         # Validate Image
         if imghdr.what(path) in valid_types:
             invalid = False